-On my latest trip to Chile, as I was traversing the Chilean coast, I got a chance to get a closer look at the revolutionary Hansa sailing boats.
+On our latest trip to Chile, we were traversing the Chilean coast, we got a chance to get a closer look at the revolutionary Hansa sailing boats.

 The chance to closely examine these boats came during the ‘La Semana Vela Inclusive en Chile’ held at the Puerto Deportivo in Valparaiso.
 The port was open to all, and they had the chance to test out the Hansa 303 sailing boat.
 It was named as one of the new para world sailing classes.
 This was during a meeting of the world Sailing Council that took place in Barcelona, Spain during the 2016 Annual Conference.
 It means that the boat is now used in parasailing events as part of an effort to reintroduce sailing in the Paralympic Games of 2024.